 When an analyst writes a research report about a company, he may send a copy to the company, asking for comments.
 If so, it is acceptable to fact-check the document and give feedback on any items that are demonstrably incorrect.
 However, do not re-write the report, since a litigation-minded investor could use a marked-up report version as evidence that the company is unduly influencing those analysts providing coverage.
 Further, do not question or otherwise comment upon the conclusions reached by an analyst, since doing so implies that the company is bringing pressure to bear upon the analyst to change his opinion.

-In short, to make the job of the analyst job easier, make sure that they receive all information that has been issued to the public, offer solidly achievable guidance, and give them ongoing access to the senior management team.
+In short, to make the analyst’s job easier, make sure that they receive all information that has been issued to the public, offer solidly achievable guidance, and give them ongoing access to the senior management team.
 By doing so, they will have a thorough understanding of the company’s operational and financial structure, and so should be able to arrive at their own estimates of company results that roughly coincide with what the company eventually reports.